billwear/maas-rad/originals/give-me-an-example-of-maas-deb-2-9-ui-2657.md

 <h2>VLANs</h2>

-Looking over your design, you notice that some of these resource pools must have their network traffic "firewalled" from others -- for example, Provider services and Nursing services shouldn't be readily visible to Staff compensation or Food service.
+Looking over your design, you notice that some of these resource pools must have their network traffic "fire-walled" from others -- for example, Provider services and Nursing services shouldn't be readily visible to Staff compensation or Food service.
 Likewise, the relevant monitoring agencies require that facilities manage medications as a separate activity.
 The traditional way to separate these networks (other than creating entirely *separate* networks) would be a VLAN.
 Luckily, MAAS supports multiple VLANS.
 Adding one higher level to your design, you find yourself with this updated network topology:

 <table width="100%">
 <tr><td><strong>Caregiver services</strong></td><td></td></tr>